 The spacesuits that astronauts wear act as their own personal spacerafts--regulating their temperatures, and made to protect them from micrometeorites while outside of the International Space Station.
 Join the STEM in 30 team as they create their own "space suits" for some astronaut "Taternauts."

 What do NASCAR and space travel have in common?
 Beyond reaching speeds that would give the rest of us whiplash, the two also share a very special fiber.
 Nomex® fiber is used in both spacesuits and racing suits.
 The fiber, made by DuPont™, is extremely flame-resistant and has many applications.

 Pablo de León has been in the space business for nearly 20 years, working as a space project manager and spacesuit designer.
-De León will be speaking with visitors at the Museum in Washington, DC this Saturday at the Hispanic Heritage Month: Innovators in Aviation and Space Heritage Family Day as part of the Smithsonian Latino Center’s ¡Descubra!
+De León spoke with visitors at the Museum in Washington, DC during our 2016 Hispanic Heritage Month: Innovators in Aviation and Space Heritage Family Day as part of the Smithsonian Latino Center’s ¡Descubra!
 Meet the Science Expert series.

 The last time Neil Armstrong's gloves and helmet were displayed, in 2012, visitors asked us about “grey spots” on the right glove.
 We're conducting research and examining historical documentation to find out why.

 One of our goals for this conservation project is to create a concrete timeline of the spacesuit’s condition and to document any historical repairs.
 To do that, we need your help.
 We’re looking for photos of the spacesuit from its national tour beginning in 1970, the gloves and helmet on later tours, and the spacesuit on display at the Smithsonian between 1971 and 1976.